open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/House.md

 Figure 2 shows the simulation results of the temperature of each room over time.
 ![foo](/assets/img/HouseFig3.png "Simulation results of Room1 and Room2 temperature")

-More information on how to use the cosim demo application is available in the [user guide](./user-guide), where the [DP-Ship](./DPShip) demo test case was used as an example.
+More information on how to use the _cosim demo app_ is available in the [user guide](./user-guide), where the [DP-Ship](./DPShip) demo test case was used as an example.